 The logical next step would be to again export the master model as an XMI file so that each modeler could then import that into their copy to synchronize their model with the latest version of the whole team's work.
 However, if any of the team have continued to work on their copy, they can also merge the 'master' XMI file with their copy so that they do not overwrite their latest work.

-Select your target Package in the Project Browser, then use one of the methods outlined here to open the 'Merge Package with XMI' dialog.
+Select your target Package in the Browser window, then use one of the methods outlined here to open the 'Merge Package with XMI' dialog.

-Ribbon Publish > Model Exchange > Import XMI Merge Model XMI into Current
+Ribbon Publish > Model Exchange > Import XML > Merge Model XML into Current